seddboi/seddboi/README.md

-👋 Hi, I’m @seddboi (aka Gian Z.)!
+👋 Hi, I’m Gian Z. (aka @seddboi)!
 I am a self-made front end developer who is actively looking for a position in the field of Web development!

 👀 My main focus at the moment is becoming a React expert 💯.
 I am also interested in learning more about the backend, as I LOVE being as well-rounded as I can be!
 Coding is AWESOME 🤘🏽🤘🏽🤘🏽